 In Texas, you can file for either a fault or no-fault divorce.
 No fault is just what it sounds like—no party is blaming or assigning fault to the other for the breakdown of the marriage.

 In an at-fault divorce, fault or blame is assigned to one of the parties for the end of the marriage.
-A fault-based divorce is often more lengthy and expensive.
+A fault-based divorce is often more lengthy, expensive, and contested.

 The recognized grounds for an at-fault divorce include: